arpinum-oss/beastmaster/README.md

 ## List your projects to review the army

-If you don't remember all the minions you have, just use the `list` command to display all the pets.
+If you don't remember all the minions you have, just use the `list` command to display all the projects.

     > bst list
     cool-project at /home/alone/dev/cool-project #java #git #hobby